How to effectively measure traffic on a landing page

 - Campaign term – use it to mark keywords used in your ad – names of products or categories.
 Examples: xbox, books, autumn.

 - Campaign content – it is used to distinguish different variants of the same campaign.
-This tag is extremely useful while A/B testing.
+This tag is extremely useful while running an A/B test.
 Examples: widebanner, squarebanner, greensign, bluesign.

 Notice: every UTM tag has to be written in the exact same way.
 Each spelling mistake creates another tag to be tracked by Google Analytics.
 Also, they are case sensitive, so “Quora” will be completely different from “quora”.
 Keep that in mind.